• Skip to primary navigation

 Reported Side Effects

-Riluzole is safe and generally well tolerated at a dose of 100 mg daily for up to seven years.
-The most common side effects are numbness around the mouth, nausea, dizziness, diarrhea, lack of energy, high blood pressure, decreased lung function, and abdominal pain.
-Rare cases have reported liver injury.
+Riluzole is safe and generally well tolerated at a dose of 100mg daily for up to seven years.
+The most common side effects are numbness around the mouth, nausea, dizziness, diarrhea, lack of energy, high blood pressure, decreased lung function and abdominal pain.
+Additionally, rare cases have reported liver injury.
+Riluzole should be administered and monitored under the care of a physician.

 In 2020, a study showed that out 15 peer-reviewed studies in PALS treated with riluzole in real-world settings, eight found that survival was a median of 6 to 19 months longer on riluzole than on placebo.
-Riluzole’s effects and safety continue to be investigated in people living with ALS/MND.
+Another real world study undertaken in 2025 on the European-based PRECISION-ALS database showed a 7-month median survival benefit with the greatest benefit seen in fast-progressing patients

-Disclaimer: Consult with your doctor to determine if riluzole is an option for you.
+Disclaimer: Consult with your doctor to determine if riluzole/Tiglutik is an option for you.
 Always disclose your medical history, including any drugs, natural supplements, or herbal medicines you are currently using.
 Your doctor will determine the right plan for your needs.

 The original language of communication is English and any translation cannot be guaranteed for accuracy of messaging.